jekyll/minima/_posts/2020-05-15-drs-reflections.md

 ### Finding a “good” topic

 I had found it difficult to argue that my project was solving any significant problems.
 I was convinced myself that picking fonts online could be made simpler, but I was also quite aware of the fact that 12 out of my 16 peers had picked projects in the domains of education, healthcare, accessibility or agriculture.
-Student design projects are self-contained solutions to a specific problem, and students rarely have the expertise or time to really make a dent in the world.
+Student design projects are expected to be self-contained solutions to a problem, and students rarely have the expertise or time to really make a dent in the world.
 However, the kind of projects that seem to be considered “good projects” at IDC tend to be those that attempt to solve challenging social problems.
 This was a bit of an internal conflict for me—I did not want to pick a topic unless I personally found it interesting, and these areas just didn't appeal to me.
-I eventually found a happy medium in misinformation, which seemed to be a widespread problem that I thought could be studied through the lens of interaction design.
+I eventually found a happy medium in misinformation, which seemed to be a real problem that I thought could be studied through the lens of interaction design.

 ### Challenges